Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Key technical results and consequence for socles

 Note that the converse also holds, that is, if $\{x_1^q,\dots,x_n^q,v_1, \cdots, v_{\ell}\}$ is a minimal set of homogeneous generators for $J_q$, there are elements $u_1, \dots, u_{\ell}$ in $P/I_q$ with $|u_i|+|v_i|=n(q-1)$ that form a basis for the socle of $P/I_q$. \end{rmk}

-We will apply this remark to deduce Corollary~\ref{KUsoc} from Proposition~\ref{numberofgeneratorsofJ}.
-In view of Remark~\ref{muofJ}, it suffices to find the number and degrees of minimal homogeneous generators of the linked ideal $J$ defined in (\ref{eqn-J}).

-For the rest of this section, we assume that $f$ is chosen so that $J_q$ is relatively compressed with respect to the complete intersection ideal $(x_1^{q}, \dots, x_d^{q})$.
-(For the theorem we apply the results below for $q=q_0$ and $q=q_1$.)
-In particular, by the literature (as described in the introduction and Remark~\ref{rmk-generic}), for general choices of $f$, the ideal $J_q$ will have this property.
+For the rest of this section, we assume that $f$ is chosen so that $J_q$ is $(x_1^{q}, \dots, x_d^{q})$-compressed.
+Next, we work towards our goal of finding the number and degrees of minimal homogeneous generators of $J_q$.
 Recall from Lemma~\ref{phi} that the inverse polynomial of $J_q$ is

-in inverse variables (see Remark~\ref{inverse}) or the equivalent version in divided powers where each $x_j^{-i_j}$ has been replaced by $x_j^{(i_j)}$.
-Its degree equals